 In Marvel comics, Mutants are complex beings with a complex history, deeply rooted in the history of Earth itself.
 When Mutants are finally introduced to the MCU, they cannot simply jump through a portal in the multiverse.
 Certain world-building will be necessary to explain their existence on the Earth we currently know in the Marvel films.
-And the best bet for this might be
+And the best bet for this might be Eternals, which star Kumail Nanjiani has described as being the “ building blocks of the MCU.”

 Eternals, their monstrous counterparts Deviants, and Mutants are closely related.
 They’re the result of genetic experiments performed by Celestials, who created the X-Gene while on Earth.
 Since Celestials will be an essential part of Eternals, there’s a strong chance we could see this backstory play out onscreen.
 However, we all know that Marvel Studios’ adaptations have never been 100 percent faithful to the source material.
 So, to give a fresh spin on this, what if Sersi is responsible for Mutants in the MCU?